paula22on/3D_Scene_Segmentation/README.md

 We also wondered about which balancing/augmenting methods to use, and we are aware that there is another subsampling method, called voxel subsampling, which performes a uniform subsampling only collecting the average of points for every quadrant of the grid. it could be made using open3d library onto the pointcloud DALES dataset, but for a time perspective we didn't implement this solution, as well as the computational resources that it would recquire, specialy on this concrete dataset.
 [Open3D library](https://www.open3d.org/docs/release/tutorial/geometry/pointcloud.html)

-We are also aware of new State of the Art architectures that could strongly perfom onto the DALES dataset, also in terms of efficiency and number of parameters.
-That is the Point-Voxel CNN which is considered an architecture for Efficient 3D Deep Learning, that speedsup and performs beter than lots of models compared to, published mostly by MIT researchers.
+We are also aware of new State of the Art architectures that could strongly perfom onto the DALES dataset; also in terms of efficiency and number of parameters.
+One of them is the Point-Voxel CNN which is considered an architecture for Efficient 3D Deep Learning, that speedsup and performs better than lots of previously released models, published mostly by MIT researchers.
 [Point-Voxel CNN](https://arxiv.org/pdf/1907.03739.pdf)